jundalisay/spblist/content/en/research/einstein/relativity/section-02.md

 If the results of physics and astronomy are to maintain their clearness, the physical meaning of specifications of position must always be sought in accordance with the above considerations.
-1 We thus obtain the following result=
+1 We thus obtain the following result:

 Thus, all events in space involves the use of a rigid body where those events happen.
 The relationship between events, as 'distances', follow Euclidean geometry represented by marks on the rigid body.